Cyndygrace/Book_Listing_app/readme.md

-Now we need to create a schema that describes how our data should look In our server folder, we create a schema folder and file inside called schema.js.
+Now we need to create a schema that describes how our data should look In our server folder, we create a schema folder and file inside called schema.js. first we require the main graphql file. const graphql = require('graphql') then we create our schema.
+Our schema will define the type of data, object types, relationship and how we want our data to interact and how to query them.
-Here we require the main graphql file. const graphql = require('graphql')
+In creating our schema, we destructure graphql to obtain the graphql object data template const {GraphQLObjectType} = graphql;